Yilinnnh/l2clearspeech-yilinhao/research-assessment.md

 - What did you learn from this project that you will carry forward to future projects?
 - What are you most proud of in this project?

+The most challenging and also most rewarding aspect of the project is to figure out how to create meaningful analyses and results while also effectively meeting the objectives.
+This process pushed me to think deeply about my dataset and explore how I could analyze it from different perspectives.
+By trying to align my analyses with the project objectives, I was able to uncover various ways to interpret the data, considering different statistical models, and visualization techniques.
+This project taught me how to use R to create an APA-style manuscript, including inline references, creating APA-style YAML header, etc. These skills are really valuable, as they have prepared me for drafting my thesis manuscript.

 Alternatively/additionally in mind some of the suggested ways to earn engagement points, and expand on this (or other aspects of your project) in your reflection: